Barnabas: Alleged writings

-Another book using that same title, the Gospel of Barnabas, survives in two post-medieval manuscripts in Italian and Spanish.
-Contrary to the canonical Christian Gospels, and in accordance with the Islamic view of Jesus, this later Gospel of Barnabas states that Jesus was not the son of God, but a prophet and messenger.
+Another book using that same title, the Gospel of Barnabas, survives in two post-medieval manuscripts in Italian from the 16th century and Spanish from the 17th century.
+Contrary to the canonical Christian Gospels, and in accordance with the Islamic view of Jesus, this later Gospel of Barnabas states that Jesus was not God or the son of God, but a prophet and messenger and that he was not killed or crucified but that Judas Iscariot by God’s miracle was transformed to look like Jesus and was crucified in his place as a divine punishment from God for his betrayal of Jesus and describes Paul as a false prophet who was deceived and deceived others into making others believe that the law was abrogated, permitting every unclean meat, abrogating circumcision laws and deifying Jesus.
+It also states that Jesus explicitly gave the good news of Prophet Muhammad to come after him by name.

 The Barnabites

-In 1538, the Catholic religious order officially known as "Clerics Regular of St. Paul" (Clerici Regulares Sancti Pauli), gained the grand old Monastery of Saint Barnabas by the city wall of Milan as their main seat.
+In 1538, the Catholic religious order officially known as "Clerics Regular of St. Paul" (Clerici Regulares Sancti Pauli), acquired as their main seat the monastery of Saint Barnabas by the city wall of Milan.
 The Order was thenceforth known by the popular name of Barnabites.